onqtam/headjack/docs/why/11_COLLECTIVE_INTELLIGENCE.md

 > "If twitter gets its shit together, millions of people can form coherent ideas and will be much stronger than any government." - [Joscha Bach](https://twitter.com/Plinz/status/1709290106149023819)

-## The Reward Function

-> "The Lebowski theorem: No superintelligent AI is going to bother with a task that is harder than hacking its reward function." - [Joscha Bach](https://twitter.com/Plinz/status/985249543582355458)

 the next step of encephalization is truly networking our minds - deduplicated identities, concepts & events